cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 # Purpose

-> The purpose of this research is to investigate current frameworks in assessment literacy and assessment practices among higher education instructors and the impacts of those on learners.
+> The purpose of this research is to investigate current approaches to assessment among higher education instructors and the impacts of those on learners.

 ---